-If the NEF receives a UP path management event notification from the SMF indicating that the subscribed event has been detected, then the NEF shall provide a notification by sending an HTTP POST message that shall include the EventNotification data type at least with the subscribed event (e.g. UP Path has changed) to the AF identified by the notification destination received during creation of the Individual Traffic Influence Subscription.
+If the NEF receives a UP path management event notification from the SMF indicating that the subscribed event has been detected, then the NEF shall provide a notification by sending an HTTP POST message that shall include the EventNotification data type at least with the subscribed event (e.g. UP Path has changed) to the AF identified by the notification destination received during creation or modification of the Individual Traffic Influence Subscription.
 If a URI for AF acknowledgement within the "ackUri" attribute is provided by the SMF in the event notification as defined in 3GPP TS 29.508 [26], the NEF shall also provide a URI for AF acknowledgement within the "afAckUri" attribute in the EventNotification data.

 Upon receipt of the event notification, the AF shall respond with a "204 No Content" status code to confirm the received event notification.